XF3Z/Xiaofan-portfolio/README.md

 # Portfolio

 # About me
 Hi!
-I really like data.
+I used to work as a CAD designer.
+I really like design.
 And I like visualizations.
-So I guess you can say that I like data visualizations!

 # What I hope to learn
 All the things - obviously.
 Maybe I want to make a list of all the things.
 If so, I can do so in Markdown like this: